-Interviewing is a stressful time for candidates.
-The thought of being judged by your appearance, past experiences and answers to probing questions can be disconcerting.
+Interviewing can be a stressful time for candidates, as the thought of being judged by your appearance, past experiences and answers to probing questions can be disconcerting.

 Color can alleviate one of these challenges.
 Wearing the optimal interview colors can not only create confidence and well-being in you, but can also elicit positive responses from the person handling the interview.

 As an aspiring professional, you may be seeking guidance on the best interview colors to wear.

 In this article, we demystify the misconceptions of standard color advice surrounding interviews and provide a framework for discovering the optimal colors for you.

 Why The Colors You Wear To An Interview Matter

 Dressing for success can be an effective strategy for winning over interviewers.
 The missing ingredient in this equation is color, as color is the key to success.

 Many “dress for success” books recommend that men wear a navy jacket, white shirt and red tie.
 But more importantly, you should wear colors and attire that make you feel self-assured while interviewing.
 Doing so removes a layer of stress and anxiety that inevitably comes with the territory.

 Wearing your optimal colors can instill you with confidence and can allow you to think clearly and freely.
 Rather than second-guessing your color and apparel choices, you can focus on communicating your strengths and credentials.